iProgramMC/Boron/boron/structure.md

   interrupt priority level setting, and CPU intrinsics

 * `rtl/` - Run-time library - Includes functions such as sprint, memcpy, strcpy.

+* `ldr/` - DLL driver loader.
+Loads the driver DLLs into the kernel's memory region.